Exmaralda-Org/teispeechtools/README.md

     case, only the contents of `<w>` elements will be processed.

   - Output
-    a TEI-conformant XML document where the `<u>` have been annoted with `@xml:lang` attributes where the
+    a TEI-conformant XML document where the `<u>` have been annotated with `@xml:lang` attributes where the
     [algorithm](https://opennlp.apache.org/docs/1.9.0/manual/opennlp.html#tools.langdetect)
     reached a decision.
 Cases of doubt are reported in XML comments.
-If languages are equally probable, the document languare is preferred.
+If languages are equally probable, the document language is preferred.

   - Parameters